 As Alfredo Nicolás, our Sales Director for Spain, says: “Selling to large companies has nothing to do with small companies.

 You don’t want to pressure them or use lock-in techniques because they know them and they don’t like it.

-The key to the whole sales process and closing is to build trust and try to really help the customer.
+The key to the whole sales cycle, sales process and closing is to build trust and try to really help the customer.